kuijjerlab/sponge/README.md

 ## Room for Improvement
 Room for improvement:
 - Add more and better tests
-- Try incorporating unipressed and pyranges
+- Try incorporating unipressed
+- Improve overlap computations

 To do:
 - Addition of a command line script